kddnewton/attribute_extras/README.md

 ### truncate_attributes

 Causes string attribute assignment to be truncated down to the maximum allowed value for that column.
-If `whiny` is set the to, instead adds a length validator on that attribute to cause it to error if saved.
+If `whiny` is set to true, instead adds a length validator on that attribute to cause it to error if saved.

 ```ruby
 class Person < ActiveRecord::Base